syncfusion-content/flutter-docs/Flutter/slider/labels-and-divider.md

 ---
 layout: post
-title: Labels and Divisors in Flutter Slider widget | Syncfusion
+title: Labels and Dividers in Flutter Slider widget | Syncfusion
-description: Learn here all about the Labels and Divisors feature of Syncfusion Flutter Slider (SfSlider) widget and more.
+description: Learn here all about the Labels and Dividers feature of Syncfusion Flutter Slider (SfSlider) widget and more.
 platform: Flutter
 control: SfSlider
 documentation: ug
 ---

-# Labels and Divisors in Flutter Treemap (SfTreemap)
+# Labels and Dividers in Flutter Treemap (SfTreemap)
-This section explains about how to add the labels and divisors in the slider.
+This section explains about how to add the labels and dividers in the slider.

 ## Show labels